mjgoldenboy135/profinder/README.md

 ## Troubleshooting Common Deployment Issues

-### Issue 1: Google Sign-In popup opens and closes immediately
+### Issue 1: "accounts.google.com refused to connect" or Google Sign-In popup closes immediately

-If the Google Sign-In window appears and then quickly disappears, and your OAuth Consent Screen is already **"In production"**, the issue is that your project's credentials are not authorized for your deployed website's URL.
+If the Google Sign-In window appears and then quickly disappears, or you see a "refused to connect" error in the console, it means your project's credentials are not authorized for your deployed website's URL.

+**This is the most common deployment issue and is the solution to most login problems.**

 **Solution: Add your website's URL to the Authorized JavaScript origins.**